For financial entities, risk leaders, and compliance teams

 January 2025

-DORA becomes fully applicable.
-Compliance is now mandatory for all financial entities
+DORA becomes fully applicable under Article 64.
+Compliance is now mandatory for in-scope financial entities listed in Article 2

 4